Last updated

 1. Import your data in your new CRM

-Transitioning to a new CRM involves migrating your existing data.
-Start by exporting your data as a CSV file from your current CRM.
-Proper data migration ensures you retain valuable prospecting information and maintain continuity in your operations.
+Transitioning your 20-50 person sales team to a new CRM involves migrating existing prospect data from multiple sources.
+Start by consolidating and exporting team data as CSV files from your current systems.
+Proper data migration ensures your entire team retains valuable prospecting information and maintains continuity in operations across all team members.

 2. Create your first pipeline

-Once your data is imported, set up your first pipeline tailored to prospecting.
-Define stages that reflect your prospecting process, such as Lead Captured, Contacted, Qualified, and Follow-Up.
-This structured approach helps in tracking prospects' progress and ensures a systematic follow-up, enhancing your lead conversion rates.
+Once your team data is imported, set up standardized pipelines tailored to your team's prospecting process.
+Define stages that reflect your team's approach, such as Lead Captured, Contacted, Qualified, and Follow-Up.
+This structured approach helps track prospect progress across team members and ensures systematic follow-up, enhancing your team's lead conversion rates.

 3. Onboard Your Team

-Effective CRM implementation requires your sales team to be on board and proficient with the new system.
-Conduct training sessions to familiarize them with the CRM's features and functionalities.
-This will empower everyone to leverage the CRM to its full potential, driving better prospecting outcomes and supporting your business growth.
+Effective CRM implementation for a 20-50 person sales team requires comprehensive onboarding and training.
+Conduct team training sessions to familiarize all members with the CRM's features and functionalities.
+This will empower your entire sales team to leverage the CRM to its full potential, driving better prospecting outcomes and supporting your organization's growth.

 The 5 best CRMs for prospecting